Roll Ball Back Head Stretch

 - Use a soft, slightly deflated ball for beginners; more advanced practitioners can use firmer balls for deeper release.

-Benefits of the Roll Ball Back Head Stretch
+Does the Roll Ball Back Head Stretch improve flexibility?

 FAQ - Roll Ball Back Head Stretch